pippinbarr/chesses2/process/to-do.md

 - ~~Need first turn instructions~~
 - ~~Reveal full board on checkmate (fade all fog away)~~

+- BUG with turn instructions not going away on quit
 - Consider fancy turn-taking fog stuff like fading the fog to the current situation (painful for some reason, create extreme lag... probably trigger too many animations at the same time)

 ## XR (Cross-Reality)